-- Build an ongoing relationship with your customers
+- How to promote ongoing relationships with your customers

 Boost relationships and build trust with your customers

-- your distinctive voice (getting those messages read)
+- your distinctive voice – getting your messages read

-- delivering quality content your customers can share with others (word-of-mouth).
+- delivering quality content your customers can share with others – by word-of-mouth.

 A general rule is to keep your design and copy minimal.

 - make sure you get permission – for example, offer opt-in subscription at your shop

 - match your email to your brand – include your company logo and colours

 - integrate a link to the web version of your newsletter that's somewhere easy to see.

 Ensure that your user's experience is a good one by: